Minneapolis-St Paul MSP Airport Terminal Map

 The lower level is for ticketing, baggage claim and Mall, and

-Concourse B (opposite Concourse A) has on the upper level gates B1-16, - currently served by Delta - and has on the lower level a tunnel to of Concourses A/C;
+Concourse B has gates B1-16 - served by Delta; and is connected on lower level by tunnel to Concourses A & C;

-Concourse C has gates 1-27 - currently served by Alaska & Delta - has a crosswalk to Concourse G near gate 12;
+Concourse C has gates 1-27 - served by Delta and Alaska; it has a crosswalk to Concourse G near gate 12;

-Concourse F has gates F1-F16 - currently served by Delta;
+Concourse F has gates F1-F16 - served by Delta;

-Terminal 2 Humphrey Terminal serves AirTran, Condor, Icelandair, Southwest, Spirit, and Sun Country airlines with gates H1-5 at left & H6-10 at right with ssecurity check in the denter.
+Humphrey Terminal 2 (T2) with H gates serves currently AirTran, Condor, Icelandair, Southwest, Spirit, and Sun Country airlines with gates H1-5 at left & H6-10 at right -with security check in the center.
 The terminal has two levels:

 Level 1 is for ticketing, baggage claim and outside passenger pickup & drop-off; and